mazelos/epitech-lib/README.md

-# libmy

-Set of lib files for Epitech students, with some additional useful functions.
+# Custom library for C

+A set of useful function for C.</br>
+Includes:
+- part of Epitech Libmy functions
+- a replica of Printf
+- other useful functions